raraz15/automatic_bass_line_transcriber/README.md

 3) Create a track_dicts.json file

-    This file should hold the BPM, key informatin of the tracks.
+    This file must hold the BPM, key informatin of the tracks.
     An example can be found in data/metadata/track_dicts.json

+4.1) Bassline Extraction Only:

+    from the root directory,

+    python extract_basslines.py

+    If you want to specify a directory containing audio files, specify it with --audio-dir argument,

+    If you want to specify a track_dicts.json file, specify it with --track-dicts argument.

+    Default locations are specified in steps 2 and 3